chengjun334/Pray-to-The-Big-Dipper/README.md

 ## Summary

--App 1, knock The Wooden fish in Buddhism
+-App 1, knock The Wooden Fish

 -App 2, Click To Pray is the official app of the Pope's Worldwide Prayer Network (Apostleship of Prayer) that revolutionize praying